China says disengagement of Chinese, Indian troops in eastern Ladakh going on smoothly | Law-Order

 China on Thursday said the disengagement process of the Chinese and Indian frontline troops at the eastern Ladakh border was progressing smoothly and expressed hope that both sides will make concerted efforts to achieve the goal.

-On February 10, China's Defence Ministry spokesman Senior Colonel Wu Qian in a brief press release announced that the Chinese and Indian frontline troops at the South and North banks of the Pangong lake in eastern Ladakh started synchronized and organized disengagement.
+On February 10, China's Defence Ministry spokesman Senior Colonel Wu Qian announced that the Chinese and Indian frontline troops at the South and North banks of the Pangong Lake in eastern Ladakh started synchronised and organised disengagement.

-''The relevant process is smooth on the whole.
-We hope that the two sides will work in concerted efforts to achieve the goal,'' Chinese Foreign Ministry spokesperson Hua Chunying said on Thursday when asked how the disengagement process is proceeding.
+''To my knowledge, things are progressing smoothly in general.
+We hope both sides will continue to move towards each other, strictly comply with the consensus reached and agreements signed, and ensure the smooth completion of the disengagement process,'' Foreign Ministry spokesperson Hua Chunying said when asked how the disengagement process is proceeding.

-''According to the consensus of our multi-round negotiations, the frontline troops have started disengagement in a synchronized and organized way on both sides,'' Hua said.
+''Based on the consensus reached by the Chinese and Indian sides in rounds of consultations through diplomatic and military channels, frontline troops of both sides in the Pangong Lake area started on February 10 to organise disengagement in a synchronised and planned manner,'' she said.

-''We hope the two sides will continue to observe our consensus as well as our agreements to ensure the smooth completion of the whole disengagement process,'' she said.

 The visuals also showed the Chinese People's Liberation Army (PLA) using a bulldozer to flatten some structures, and vehicles with troops and equipment preparing to retreat to rear bases as part of the infantry disengagement.